 Visit us to find out how scleral lenses can be a better option for you.
-At the The Scleral Lens and Keratoconus Center at Advanced Eyecare Solutions, in Bellevue our eye doctors specialize in fitting custom contact lenses, including sclerals, which provide excellent, effective vision correction for many hard-to-fit eye conditions, such as keratoconus and irregular corneas.
+At the Advanced Eyecare Solutions, in Bellevue our eye doctors specialize in fitting custom contact lenses, including sclerals, which provide excellent, effective vision correction for many hard-to-fit eye conditions, such as keratoconus and irregular corneas.
 We also recommend scleral lenses for astigmatism, when other types of contacts don’t work well.

 We fit sclerals for patients from the Bellevue area, as well as Seattle,Kirkland, and Redmond, throughout WA.

 What are the Benefits of Wearing Scleral Lenses?

 Scleral lenses provide the very best level of comfort, visual acuity, and stability.